neasair/website/content/about.md

 In relation to translations - all constructive criticism that addresses flagrant inaccuracies, or areas where the text is ambiguous or unreadable, will be welcome.
 However, please keep in mind - this is not a forum on translation studies.
 At this stage, NEASAIR is committed to providing a window to the region, not a microscope.

+[Update 7 July 2021] In response to requests from readers, original language text will henceforth be included with the translations/paraphrases.

 ## STAFF

 ![Editor-in-Chief](/img/corey_bell.webp "Editor in Chief")